eth-cscs/DLA-Future/README.md

 - [GoogleTest](https://github.com/google/googletest) (optional; bundled) - unit testing
 - Doxygen (optional) - documentation

-## How to install DLA-Future with spack
+#### Build using Spack

-We provide a spack package DLA-Future that can be easily added to your own spack as follows:
+We provide a spack package `dla-future` that can be easily added to your own spack as follows:

 `spack repo add $DLAF_ROOT/spack`